jimhigson/oboe.js/writing/main/3_Background.md

 The web as an application platform
 ----------------------------------

-Application design, particularly regarding the presentation layer, has charted an undulating path pulled by competing strategies of thick and thin clients.
-Having been taken up as the platform for all but the most specialised applications, the web continues in this fashion by resisting easy categorisation as either mode.
-Today it is agreed that program architecture should separate presentation from operational logic but there is no firm consensus on where each concern should be exercised.
+Application design has historically charted an undulating path pulled by competing approaches of thick and thin clients.
+Having evolved from a document viewing system to an application platform for all but the most specialised tasks, the web perpetuates this narrative by resisting categorisation as either mode.

-While for some sites Javascript is requisite to view any content, there are also actions in the opposite direction.
-For example in 2012 twitter moved much of their rendering back to the server-side reducing load times to one fifth of their previous design, commenting "The future is coming and it looks just like the past" [@newTwitter].
-This model generated server-side short pages that load quick and are ready to be displayed but also sent the Javascript which would allow the display to be updated without another full server load.
-One weakness of this model is that the same presentational logic requires two expressions.
+While the trend is generally for more client scripting and for some sites Javascript is now requisite, there are also counter-trends.
+In 2012 twitter reduced load times to one fifth of their previous design by moving much of their rendering back to the server-side, commenting that "The future is coming and it looks just like the past" [@newTwitter].

--   cs/ss not the most meaningful split
--   REST glues the layers together regardless

-Like most interactive programming, client-side scripts usually suffer greater delays waiting for io than because javascript execution times present a bottleneck.
-Because Javascript is used for user interfaces, frame-rates are important.
-Single threaded so js holds up rendering.
-Important to return control to the browser quickly.
-However, once execution of each js frame of execution is no more than the monitor refresh rate, further optimisation is without practical benefit.
-Hence, writing extremely optimised Javascript, especially focusing on micro-optimisations that hurt code readability is a futile endeavour.

-> The user does something, then the app responds visually with immediacy
-> at 30 frames per second or more, and completes a task in a few hundred
-> milliseconds.
-As long as an app meets this user goal, it doesn’t
-> matter how big an abstraction layer it has to go through to get to
-> silicon. [@fivemyths]
+Under this architecture short, fast-loading pages are generated on the server-side but Javascript is also provides progressively enhancement.
+Although it does not generate the page anew, the Javascript must know how to create most of the interface elements so one weakness of this architecture is that much of the presentation layer logic must be expressed twice.

+Despite client devices taking on responsibilities which would previously have been performed on a server, there is a limit to how much of the stack may safely be offloaded in this direction.
+The client-side ultimately falls under the control of the user so no important business decisions should be taken here.
+A banking site should not allow loan approval to take place in the browser because for the knowledgeable user any decision would be possible.
+Separated from data stores by the public internet, the client is also a poor place to perform data aggregation or examine large data sets.
+For non-trivial applications these restrictions encourage a middle tier to execute business logic and produce aggregate data.

+While REST may not be the only communications technology employed by an application architecture, for this project we should examine where the REST clients fit into the picture.
+REST is used to pull data from middleware for the sake of presentation regardless of where the presentation resides.
+Likewise, rather than connect to databases directly, for portability middlewares often communicate with a thin REST layer which wraps data stores.
+This suggests three uses:

+-   From web browser to middleware
+-   From server-side presentation layer to middleware
+-   From middleware to one or more nodes in a data tier

+Fortunately, each of these contexts require a similar performance profile.
+The node is essentially acting as a router dealing with small messages containing only the information they requested rather than dealing with a whole model.
+As a part of an interactive system low latency is important whereas throughput can be increased relatively cheaply by adding more hardware.
+As demand for the system increases the total work required grows but the complexity of any one of these tasks does remains constant.
+Although serving any particular request might be done in series, the workload as a whole at these tiers consists of many independent tasks and as such is embarrassingly parallelisable.

 Node.js
 -------